Instant camera: Applications

 The introduction of instant camera technologies was important to society because it allowed for more creativity among camera users.
 Instead of having to use a darkroom to develop photographs, users were able to explore and document their world and experiences as they occurred.
 Instant Camera photography acted as an activity to some of its users.
 Instant cameras were portrayed by Polaroid as being able to combine the activities of both taking a photo and viewing one, into a singular past time.

+Because instant cameras were easy to use, didn't require a darkroom or sending out the film for processing, this allowed couples to take personal private photos without concerns about unwanted third parties viewing the photos.